ChinoyIndustries/WoodburyClayCo/README.md

     - More in-depth information on the power shovel and the plymouth locomotive--this is where you want that Plymouth illustration to go.
 LINK TO THIS PAGE ON THOSE BILLS&#39; PAGES

 - Misc tasks to do:
-  - Add layer of tahs for bills and then dump the rest of the data into carloadtable.xml
+  - Dump the rest of the data into carloadtable.xml
   - Gather coordinate data once index of companies exists, find where the Woodbury Clay Co was actually located
   - Email AIM for permission to use Plymouth catalog illustration
     - [Image](https://americanindustrialmining.com/plymouth-locomotive-works)